cameronpyne-smith/git_help/README.md

 ## Configuration

-Create a `.env` file in the project root (or set environment variables directly):
+Create a `.env.git_help` file in the same location as the executable, or in the current working directory that you will run the command, this will take precedence over the base if it exists:

 ```env
 # AI provider: "google" or "openai"